 Restock your car.

-In addition to your trusted emergency kit in your trunk, throw a bag of wet wipes, a phone charger and seatbelt cutter/emergency hammer in your console.
+In addition to your trusted emergency kit in your trunk, throw a bag of wet wipes, a phone charger and a seatbelt cutter/emergency hammer in your console.
+Keeping a few extra masks and disposable gloves in your vehicle is a good idea, too.

 Pack a “go bag.”